isaac-sim/IsaacLab/docs/source/how-to/estimate_how_many_cameras_can_run.rst

 This utility is provided so that one easily can find the camera type/parameters that are the most performant while meeting the requirements of the user's scenario.
-This utility also helps estimate the maximum number of cameras one can realistically could run, assuming that one wants to maximize the number of environments while minimizing step time.
+This utility also helps estimate the maximum number of cameras one can realistically run, assuming that one wants to maximize the number of environments while minimizing step time.

 This guide accompanies the ``benchmark_cameras.py`` script in the ``IsaacLab/source/standalone/tutorials/04_sensors``